PhoenixGreen/Cypherpunktimes-articles/Mimble Wimble.md

 Mimblewimble was implemented on Litecoin by the use of a feature called Extension Blocks.
 The implementation launched in May 2022, and made it possible for Litecoin holders to use the new privacy features by moving their Litecoin into these Extension Blocks.
 These blocks are responsible for hiding the transaction information.

+Extension Blocks are responsible for enabling the new privacy protocol in a blockchain network without changing the consensus of the network.
+It operates as a sidechain layer, running alongside the main chain.
+Extension  Blocks work as a soft fork, there is no need for an upgrade in the older software, but non-upgraded nodes will not be able to validate any transactions within Extension Blocks.

+## Peggingn-in Transactions

 To engage with this privacy feature, users perform a "pegging-in" transaction to move their Litecoin into an Extension Block, using a specific MimbleWimble Extension Block (MWEB) address.
 These transactions are facilitated by a special transaction known as the HogEx (Hogwarts Express), which processes both the pegging-in of funds to the Extension Block and the pegging-out back to the main, transparent blockchain.
 The HogEx also manages the Extension Block balance, adjusting it for incoming and outgoing transactions.

 While the majority of Litecoin transactions continue to operate on the transparent main blockchain, the introduction of MimbleWimble via Extension Blocks provides a significant step forward in offering privacy options to users.

 Implementing MimbleWimble on the Decred blockchain is theoretically possible.
 Decred governance model and adaptability could facilitate the consideration and potential implementation of MimbleWimble if there was enough community support.
+But we also need to ask if a MimbleWimble implementation would be necessary.

+Decred already has a great tool for keeping transactions scalable, private, low-cost, cheap, and near-instant, it's the Decred Lightning Network (LN).
+LN is a layer 2 protocol that runs on top of the base layer, a technological solution designed to solve transaction problems by introducing off-chain transactions.

 The technical integration of MimbleWimble would require a lot of development effort and a thorough review process to ensure that it aligns with Decred’s security, privacy, and scalability goals.
 One of the main considerations would be how to integrate MimbleWimble's privacy features with Decred's existing features, such as its governance system, and the Stakeshuffle protocol.